SWittouck/benchmark-scarap/README.md

 1. Give the script paraBench.py execution permission: `sudo chmod u+x paraBench.py`.

 Step 4: install all dependencies (see [Dependencies](#dependencies) section).

+Step 5: run the scripts in `src` in the order indicated by the file and folder name prefixes.

 ## Dependencies